epfl-lara/stainless/core/src/sphinx/installation.rst

   $ git clone https://github.com/epfl-lara/stainless.git
   Cloning into 'stainless'...

-**Run sbt**
+**Run SBT**

-The following instructions will invoke sbt while using a stainless sub-directory to download files.
+The following instructions will invoke SBT while using a stainless sub-directory to download files.

 .. code-block:: bash